roq-trading/roq-api/README.md

 This API is a generic trading interface abstraction allowing you to

-* Implement your trading strategy without knowing the details of specific trading API's.
+* Implement your own trading strategy without caring about the details of specific trading API's.
 * Connect to low-latency gateways bridging between your trading strategy and specific trading API's.
-* Simulate (in-process / out-of-process) historical market data and your bespoke order-matching independently of specific trading API's.
+* Simulate (in-process or out-of-process) historical market data using your own order-matching withoug depending on specific trading API's.

 ### Implementation